 - A. The Department has ongoing discretion to request information from providers to demonstrate that all Direct Care Workers received the wage (base or per diem) increase.
-All records related to the base wage requirement received by the Provider for the services listed in Section 8.511.2 shall be made available to the Department upon request, within specified deadlines. - B. Providers shall respond to the Department's request for records to demonstrate compliance within the timelines and format specified by the Department. - C. Failure to provide adequate documents and timely responses may result in the Provider being required to submit a plan of correction and/or recoupment of funds. - D. If a plan of correction is requested by the Department, the Provider shall have forty-five (45) business days from the date of the request to respond.
+All records related to the base wage requirement received by the Provider for the applicable services shall be made available to the Department upon request, within specified deadlines. - B. Providers shall respond to the Department's request for records to demonstrate compliance within the timelines and format specified by the Department.

+- C. Failure to submit Direct Care Worker information as required or failure to provide adequate documents and timely responses may result in the Provider being required to submit a plan of correction and/or recoupment of funds.
+The Department may suspend payment of claims until requested information is received and approved by the Department. - D. If a plan of correction is requested by the Department, the Provider shall submit the plan of correction by the date specified by the Department.
 The Provider must notify the Department in writing within five (5) business days of receipt of the request if they will not be able to meet the deadline.
 The Provider must explain the rationale for the delay and the Department may or may not grant an extension in writing. - E. Upon the Department's receipt of the plan of correction, the Department will accept, request modifications, or reject the proposed plan of correction.
 Modifications or rejections will be accompanied by a written explanation.
 If a plan of correction is rejected, the Provider must resubmit a new plan of correction along with any requested documentation to the Department for review within five (5) business days of notification. - F. The Department may recoup part or all of the funding resulting from the base wage increase if the Department determines the Provider is not in compliance with Section 8.511. - G. If such determination is made to recoup funds, the Provider will be notified by the Department.
 All recoupments will be conducted pursuant to C.R.S.
 Section 25.5-4-301 and 10 C.C.R.
 2505-10, Section 8.050.6, Informal Reconsideration and Appeals of Overpayments Resulting from Review or Audit Findings.